shoaibmalek21/SCHOOL-ERP/README.md

 - New Students and Teachers can be added through the Admin page.
 A New user needs to be created for each.(Because you not able to Register on frontend side)

-- Thank you for assigned me this project, Im submited my Assignment along with Database (db.sqlite3) & I hope to have the Opportunity to work for you.
+- Project, Im submited along with Database(db.sqlite3).